January 17, 2015

-From April 15 through April 22, 2013 my family vacationed on the beautiful island of St. John, USVI (NA-106) where I operated QRP portable as KP2/W1HFG on 40 meters CW using an MFJ Cub transceiver and a dipole antenna.
+In April, 2013 my family vacationed on the beautiful island of St. John, USVI (NA-106) where I operated QRP portable as KP2/W1HFG on 40 meters CW using an MFJ Cub transceiver and a dipole antenna.
 My thanks go out to all of you who heard my tiny signal and replied.
-With limited time to operate, no spotting, only 2 watts, and a dipole up 4 meters I was able to work stations in 10 countries, many in Russia and Eastern Europe.
-I'll be very happy to send paper QSL cards to any stations who request them.
+With limited time to operate, no spotting, only 2 watts, and a dipole up 4 meters I was able to work 18 stations in 10 countries, many in Russia and Eastern Europe.

-A bit of my personal history: I graduated from Hobart College in Geneva, NY in 1968 and went directly into the Army, serving for three years as a band musician, one year spent with the 4th Infantry Division in the Central Highlands of Vietnam where duties involved flying around in helicopters and riding in the back of trucks to present band performances.
+A bit of my personal history: I graduated from Hobart College in Geneva, NY in 1968 and went directly into the Army, serving for three years as a band musician, one year spent with the 4th Infantry Division in the Central Highlands of Vietnam.
+Duties involved flying around in helicopters and riding in the back of trucks to present band performances.
 When not performing, the band members were put to work as perimeter guards on the sprawling base camp.
-After being discharged from the Army, I taught instrumental music in the Boston Public Schools for ten years, then spent two years as the administrator of a small non-profit organization.
-In 1984 I decided to become a yacht broker which I've been doing ever since.
+After my discharge from the Army I taught instrumental music in the Boston Public Schools for 10 years, then spent two years as administrator of a small non-profit organization.
+In 1984 I decided to become a yacht broker which I have been doing ever since.
 The job is much like that of a real estate broker, helping buyers and sellers buy or sell their personal yachts.
-An average boat that I handle would typically be in the mid-30’ to 50’ range.
+An average boat that I might handle would typically be in the mid-30’ to 50’ range.
 In the summer of 2013, after my colleague of 29 years retired, I started up my own yacht brokerage firm.

-In my free time when I’m not hamming, I play the euphonium with the Metropolitan Wind Symphony, a 75 piece symphonic band, and the New England Brass Band, a 31 piece British-style brass band.
+In my free time when I’m not working or hamming, I play the euphonium (a small tuba) with the Metropolitan Wind Symphony, a 75 piece symphonic band, and the New England Brass Band, a 31 piece British-style brass band.
 Both bands are non-profit organizations that perform public concerts around New England.
 My family skis when we can in the winter and loves boating in the summer.
-We recently sold our 32’ sailboat we had owned for 20 years and now have a 17’ Boston Whaler powerboat.
+We recently sold our 32’ sailboat we had owned for 20 years and now have a 17’ Boston Whaler power boat.

 For those whom I’ve worked on CW, thanks for forgiving my rusty fist and copying skills.
 I’m still awkward in front of a mike, so please have patience with me.